HD 47536

 HD 47536 is a single star in the southern constellation of Canis Major.
 It has an orange hue and is dimly visible to the naked eye with an apparent visual magnitude of +5.25.
 The star is located at a distance of approximately 408 light years from the Sun based on parallax.
 It is drifting further away with a radial velocity of 80 km/s.

+Sky area of 10 x 10 square arcmin around the 6th-magnitude giant star HD 47536.

+Reproduced from the Digital Sky Survey.

 This is an aging, metal-poor giant star with a stellar classification of K1 III.
 It is about 9.3 billion years old with 94% of the mass of the Sun.
 Having exhausted the supply of hydrogen at its core, the star cooled and expanded to 23 times the Sun's radius.
 The star is spinning slowly, taking 625 days to complete its sidereal rotation.
 It is radiating 177 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,384 K. As of 2015, at least one planet is known to orbit this star.

 Planetary system

 A planetary companion to this star, HD 47536 b, was discovered in 2003 by a team led by J. Setiawan.
-A second planet, HD 47536 c, was claimed in 2007.
-However, a follow-up study by Soto et al. in 2015 failed to detect the signal of the second planet, so it remains unconfirmed.
+A second planet candidate, HD 47536 c, was proposed in 2007, but was not confirmed by any subsequent study.
+A follow-up study by Soto et al. in 2015 did not find any evidence of this second planet.